jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/installation/freecad-cfdof.md

 FreeCAD CfdOF-Plugin
 ==============================================================================

-FreeCAD is not directly linked to OpenFOAM.
+FreeCAD is not necessary linked to OpenFOAM.
 The CfdOF FreeCAD-plugin will write the text input files, which will be read by OpenFOAM.

-So you can run FreeCAD native under Windows and OpenFOAM within the Windows Subsystem for Linux (WSL).
+So you can run FreeCAD native under Windows and OpenFOAM within the Windows Subsystem for Linux (WSL) or inside a Docker container.
 Its only important, that every software can write in the same directories.